From BR Bullpen

 Phil Collier began his career as a sportswriter in Baytown, Texas in 1939.
 After his military service and a stint at Texas Christian University, he joined the Fort Worth Star-Telegram.
 His editor was Jack Murphy.

-When Murphy moved to San Diego in 1951, he quickly brought along Collier.
-In San Diego, Collier covered the Pacific Coast League San Diego Padres until the Brooklyn Dodgers moved to Los Angeles.
-For the next decade, he covered both Dodgers and Angels games for the San Diego Tribune.
+When Murphy moved to San Diego, CA in 1951, he quickly brought along Collier.
+In San Diego, Collier covered the Pacific Coast League San Diego Padres until the Brooklyn Dodgers moved to Los Angeles, CA. For the next decade, he covered both Dodgers and Angels games for the San Diego Tribune.
 Collier was the sportswriter who Sandy Koufax called to inform the baseball world of his sudden retirement.